Don't touch lizards

-Do use a pair of binolulars to look for skinks on rocks and berry-covered bushes.
+Do use a pair of binoculars to look for lizards on rocks and berry-covered bushes.
 Sit quietly a few metres away and see if you can spot them basking and eating.
 During summer, the best time to do this can be early or later in the day when it is not too hot or too cold.

 Do look for lizards after dark.
-Most of our local geckos are nocturnal and it is possible to see them by going spotlighting with a torch at night.
+Most of our local lizards are nocturnal and it is possible to see them by going spotlighting with a torch at night.

-Don't lift rocks – it disturbs lizard and invertebrate habitat and can destroy thier important refuge spots.
+Don't lift rocks as it disturbs lizard and invertebrate habitats and can destroy their important refuge spots.
 Lizards can die if squashed by a rock being placed down on top of them.

-Don't hold lizards – it's very stressful to them and can cause them to lose their tail.
-Losing a tail can reduce a lizard's chance of survival bacuse it's an important fat store.
-Also the bone in the tail is unable to grow back.
-Our lizards can also carry diseases such as salmonella which makes holding them risky for humans.
+Don't hold lizards as it's very stressful for them and can cause them to lose their tail.
+Losing a tail can reduce a lizard's chance of survival because it's an important fat store.
+Also, the bone in the tail is unable to grow back.
+Our lizards can carry diseases such as salmonella which makes holding them risky for humans.